 Results

 Visual census data were integrated with in situ feeding observations for 131 reefs in four Indo-Pacific archipelagos.
-For croppers, 9 species were assigned individual bite rates (32.9% of UVC biomass), and remaining species were assigned genera-specific (54.4%) or an average cropper bite rates (12.6%).
-Combined with biomass, bite rates corresponded with assemblage-level algal consumption rates ranging from 0.04 to 5.52 g ha-1 min-1, with grazing highest on GBR and Chagos reefs (Fig. S3A).
+For cropping fishes, 9 species were assigned individual bite rates (32.9% of UVC biomass), and remaining species were assigned genera-specific (54.4%) or an average cropper bite rate (12.6%).
+Combined with herbivore? biomass, bite rates corresponded with estimated/modelled assemblage-level algal consumption rates ranging from 0.04 to 5.52 g ha-1 min-1, with grazing highest on GBR and Chagos reefs (Fig. S3A).
 Irrespective of region, algal consumption was maximised in complex habitats with high substrate availability and low macroalgal densities, while hard coral or rubble cover were weak influences (Fig. 1, 2A).
 Algal consumption rates were unaffected by fishing intensity, with remote, protected and fished reefs hosting similar cropping function potential (Fig. 1).
 Algal consumption did increase with average cropper size, indicating that reefs with cropper assemblages dominated by larger fishes had a higher grazing potential (Fig. 2B).

 Figure 1.
 Relative effect of benthic composition and fishing pressure on cropping and scraping rates.
 Bars are relative effect size ratios of each covariate for top-ranking model sets (models ≤ 7 AIC units of top-ranked model), scaled to indicate very weak (0) or very important (1) drivers of grazing rates.